 A statement function is a function that is defined by a single statement.
 It is similar in form to an assignment statement.
-A statement function statement can only appear after the specification statements and before any executable statements in the routine in which it appears.
-A statement function is not an executable statement, since it is not executed in order as the first statement in its particular routine.
+A statement function statement can only appear after the specification statements and before any executable statements in the program unit in which it appears.
+A statement function is not an executable statement; since it is not executed in order as the first statement in its particular program unit.
 Rather, the body of a statement function serves to define the meaning of the statement function.
 It is executed, as any other function, by the execution of a function reference.
 The form of a statement function is:

-fname ([arg [, arg]...]) = expr
+fname ( [arg [, arg]...] ) = expr

-fname is the name of the statement function.
+'fname' is the name of the statement function.

-arg is a formal argument name.
+'arg' is a formal argument name.

-expr is an expression.
+'expr' is an expression.

-The type of the expr must be assignment compatible with the type of the statement function name.
+The type of the 'expr' must be assignment compatible with the type of the statement function name.
 The list of formal argument names serves to define the number and type of arguments to the statement function.
 The scope of formal argument names is the statement function.
-Therefore, formal argument names may be used as other user-defined names in the rest of the routine enclosing the statement function definition.
-The name of the statement function, however, is local to the enclosing routine, and must not be used otherwise
+Therefore, formal argument names may be used as other user defined names in the rest of the program unit enclosing the statement function definition.
+The name of the statement function, however, is local to the enclosing program unit, and must not be used otherwise (except as the name of a common block, or as the name of a formal argument to another statement function).
+The type of all such uses, however, must be the same.
+If a formal argument name is the same as another local name, then a reference to that name within the statement function defining it always refers to the formal argument, never to the other usage.